telerik/kendo-ui-core/docs/styles-and-layout/appearance-styling.md

 When you customize a theme, you can either:

 1. Use a newly created theme, or
-1. Use the LESS output.
+1. Use the Less output.

 #### Use Newly Created Themes